maxstrauch/maxstrauch.github.io/about.md

 permalink: /about/
 ---

-Hi, my name Max and I'm a BSc computer scientist, software developer, web designer and maker from Germany.
+Hi, my name is Max and I'm a BSc computer scientist, software developer, web designer and maker from Germany.
 I'm currently "working on" my MSc degree in computer science with emphasis on Mobile Systems Engineering.
 Beside my studies I relly like to _make_ things like electronics or furniture and doing woodworking in general.
 Beneath that I like movies and nature (see left).

 The intend of this blog has multiple layers: first of all I wanted to start a blog since 2010 (six years of prep time - beat that!) and I also wanted to practice my written English to improve it and maybe someone out there can get a use out of my experiences.